 Proxies; Revocation of Proxies; Voting Instructions.
-If you are a shareholder of record, the shares represented by your proxy will be voted in accordance with the instructions as indicated on your proxy.
-In the absence of any such instructions, they will be voted to (a) elect the director nominees set forth under "Election of Directors", and (b) ratify the appointment of Ernst & Young LLP.
+If you are a shareholder of record, the shares represented by your signed and returned proxy will be voted in accordance with the instructions as indicated on your proxy.
+In the absence of any such instructions, they will be voted to (a) elect the director nominees set forth under "Election of Directors", (b) approve the compensation paid to the Company's Named Executive Officers, and (c) ratify the appointment of Ernst & Young LLP.
 Your presence at the annual meeting of shareholders, without more, will not revoke your proxy.
-However, you may revoke your proxy at any time before it has been exercised by signing and delivering a later-dated proxy or by giving notice to us in writing at our address indicated on the attached Notice of Annual Meeting of Shareholders by April 30, 2012, or in the open meeting.
+However, you may revoke your proxy at any time before it has been exercised by signing and delivering a later-dated proxy or by giving notice to us in writing at our address indicated on the attached Notice of Annual Meeting of Shareholders by May 6, 2014, or in the open meeting.

 If you hold shares through an account with a bank or broker, banks and brokers have the authority to vote shares for which their customers do not provide voting instructions on certain routine matters.
-The ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm is considered a routine matter for which banks and brokers may vote without specific instructions from their customers, but banks and brokers do not have the authority to vote for the election of directors.
-If you own your shares through a bank or broker and do not provide specific voting instructions to the bank or broker or do not obtain a proxy to vote those shares, then your shares will not be voted in the election of directors.
+The ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm is considered a routine matter for which banks and brokers may vote without specific instructions from their customers, but banks and brokers do not have the authority to vote for the election of directors or the advisory vote on executive compensation.
+As such, if you own your shares through a bank or broker and do not provide specific voting instructions to the bank or broker or do not obtain a proxy to vote those shares, then your shares will not be voted in the election of directors or the advisory vote on executive compensation.

 Voting Eligibility.
-Only shareholders of record at the close of business on the record date, March 7, 2012, are entitled to receive notice of the annual meeting of shareholders and to vote the common shares that they held on the record date at the meeting.
-On the record date, our voting securities outstanding consisted of 5,521,314 common shares, \$2 par value, each of which is entitled to one vote at the meeting.
+Only shareholders of record at the close of business on the record date, March 7, 2014, are entitled to receive notice of the annual meeting of shareholders and to vote the common shares that they held on the record date at the meeting.
+On the record date, our voting securities outstanding consisted of 5,392,597 common shares, \$2 par value, each of which is entitled to one vote at the meeting.